 Darkfield microscopy is timelier relative to the stage of disease, but lacks sensitivity and specificity.

-Is Your Dog At Risk?
+Is Your Dog At Risk for Leptospirosis?

+- Environment.
 The organism survives better in stagnant water rather than flowing, and can live 180 days in wet soil or marshy areas, and longer in standing water.

+- Exposure.
 Transmission is most common through direct contact with infected urine or indirectly through vegetation, soil, food, water or bedding contaminated with infected urine.
 Dense animal population in kennels and urban settings increases the chance of exposure to infected urine.
 Exposure to rodents and other wildlife is an additional risk factor.

 Dogs at risk of contracting Leptospirosis are usually outdoor animals or hunting dogs.